xkxx/queue/README.md

 # queue.js

+This is a folk of mbostock's queue.js that vastly overcomplicates the original module by requiring you to explicitly state where the callback argument is supposed to go

  **Queue.js** is yet another asynchronous helper library for JavaScript.
  Think of it as a minimalist version of [Async.js](https://github.com/caolan/async) that allows fine-tuning over parallelism.
 Or, think of it as a version of [TameJs](http://tamejs.org/) that does not use code generation.

 For example, if you wanted to stat two files in parallel: